Treewalking/treewalking-site/_posts/2021-05-10-how-and-what-to-measure.md

 * **Quality** - There are many levels of quality.
 Scrutinizing our quality at all stages of the delivery pipeline and operational drives continuous improvement and insights to our ways of working
 * **Organisational** - A delivery organisation has many roles and responsibilities.
 Co-ordination and efficiency of the teams contributing to the overall delivery has a significant impact on the overall result
 * **Operational** - How the product performs both commercially and technically in the hands of our customers

+The key point is that no single indicator can give you the complete picture.
+Each indicator will drive insight and will allow you to make adjustments, but they cannot (and should not) be used in isolation.

+What we have discovered is that you need to pick a set of indicators that fit your intent and culture.
+When we first started, we tried to measure too much and then got swamped in information overload with very little time to analyse the data.
+This devalued the information in the eyes of the teams, thus the whole exercised backfired.

+This leads to the other finding in this area.
+Measurement is an iterative process.
+You try it, testing and then adapt, just like any other agile process.

 ### Lagging and Leading Indicators